wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/02-Naming-Collisions.md

 PHP Fatal error:  Cannot redeclare add_option()
 ```

-This error occurs because the `add_option()` function is already defined in WordPress core, in the `wp-includes/option.php` file.
+This error occurs because the `add_option()` function is already defined in WordPress Core, in the `wp-includes/option.php` file.

 By trying to define the same function in your main plugin file, you are causing a naming collision.